amarder/locovote/frontend/src/compare-school-districts.md

 <div class="tip" label="Key Questions This Tool Answers">

 - **How do different districts compare academically?** See performance trends across multiple districts.
-- **Which districts are improving over time?** Track changes in test scores by year.
 - **How does performance vary by subject?** Compare districts in English, Math, and Science.
 - **Are there grade-level differences?** Analyze performance patterns across elementary, middle, and high school grades.